kzahel/web-server-chrome/htaccess/README.md

 <p>Note - If you are trying to redirect to some index.html file and you have the option to automatically show index.html turned on, your path will go from '/somepath/index.html' to '/somepath/'</p>
 <p>Note - If you are trying to redirect to some .html file and you have the option to remove .html extension turned on, leave the .html extension.
 The web server will handle the request and forward it to have no .html extension</p>

-Note - when selecting the file to scan for, if the file is index.html and the file is `index.html` or `index.htm`, leave the path blank.
-It should look like this:  `"request_path": "",`.
-The web server will take care of the rest
+Note - when selecting the file to scan for, if you are trying to edit some index.html (or index.htm, or index.xhtml, or index.xhtm) Put the file name in place of request path. example: `"request_path": "index.html",`.
+Security will scan any way to get the the file

-Note - There are security measures that when request_path = "" It will deny access to index.html, index (For no .html extension) and index.htm.
-Use `"request_path": "",`. if the file is index.html or index.htm - This will protect every way of access.

 Note - when selecting the file to scan, if the file is some .html and you have the option to remove the .html extension turned on, leave the .html extension.
 The Web Server is programed to handle the request!